-Now that you know how long on average it takes you to walk a short distance with your dog, you can start to go longer distances.
-But with new territory comes new smells and more distractions.
-So you have to be the one to decide how quickly you are going to walk and keep things moving when your puppy gets distracted so that you can still tackle the length of your walk in a reasonable amount of time.
+After you know how long, on average, it takes you to walk a short distance with your dog, you can go longer distances– But with new territory comes new smells and more distractions.
+You have to be the one to decide how quickly you are going to walk and keep things moving when your puppy gets distracted (This is when that retractable leash comes in handy).
+This way you can still tackle the length of your walk in a reasonable amount of time.

 3. Increase the Length/Frequency